 California’s Blue Ribbon Commission on Early Childhood Education Supports Collective Bargaining for Child Care Providers

-On March 11, California's Blue Ribbon Commission on Early Childhood Education delivered their draft recommendations. n these recommendations, under the Workforce section, was a strong support for collective bargaining for child care providers!
+On April 26, California's Blue Ribbon Commission on Early Childhood Education delivered their final recommendations.
+In the report, under the Workforce section, there was strong support for collective bargaining for child care providers!
 This happened because of all the valiant stories providers from SEIU Local 99, SEIU Local 521, and UDW-AFSCME told across the state.

 Providers came together in San Bernardino to learn about important changes for 2018 taxes.
 Our annual tax preparation workshop brought valuable insights for family child care providers to get the most out of their annual income taxes.
 Don’t forget to file your taxes before the deadline - April 15.
 Here are some valuable tips from our workshop.